nugget/cowgod/README.md

 * copy settings.js.default to settings.js and edit to taste
 * run "npm install ttapi"
+* run "npm install pg" (if you want to use a PostgreSQL database)
 * mkdir log
 * run "node cowgod.js"